csse-uoft/parcel2-ontology/Documents/Use Cases/BEDEO Use Case Example.md

 Source ID PPPOQ.591493.C111889

 Details
-Location: Country, Province, City
+Location: Canada, Ontario, City

 Description
-The Redevelopment Project is to be delivered under the Design-Build-Finance (DBF) delivery model to Anonymized Health.
+The Redevelopment Project is to be delivered under the Design-Build-Finance (DBF) delivery model to Anonymized Health Organization.
-Anonymized Health is a healthcare network of 5 community hospitals and several outreach community and residential programs.
+Anonymized Health Organization is a healthcare network of 5 community hospitals and several outreach community and residential programs.
 Anonymized Health Hospital is an important component of an integrated approach to healthcare.